If you have a passion for working with the weather, along with strong mathematical and IT skills, a career as a meteorologist could be for you

 Following this, ongoing training is actively encouraged and is considered to be a vital part of career development.
 Training might include short courses on programming, mathematical modelling, graphics and presentation skills.

 The Met Office runs short training courses across the year which are open to anyone employed as a meteorologist.
 Areas covered include broadcasting, forecasting for particular transport sectors and climate change.

 A variety of free online meteorological courses are available at MetEd.

-The Met Office encourages its staff to manage their own careers and to apply for posts within the organisation to broaden their experience and widen their skills and knowledge base.
-It is possible to move between functions, such as research, forecasting, teaching, personnel and more commercial roles.
+If employed by the Met Office, you'll be encouraged to manage your own career and to apply for posts within the organisation to broaden your experience and widen your skills and knowledge base.
+It's possible to move between functions, such as research, forecasting, teaching, personnel and more commercial roles.

-Most positions are located at the Met Office headquarters in Exeter and Aberdeen, but entrants to forecasting positions must be willing to move around the country to regional weather centres in order to progress.
+Most positions are located at the Met Office headquarters in Exeter and Aberdeen, but when you start out in forecasting positions, you must be willing to move around the country to regional weather centres in order to progress.

 With experience, you may move on to a management position, such as project or team leader, or into a training role.
 There are also opportunities for collaborative work with other organisations throughout the world.